 Department of Children, Youth, and Families.

 The Department of Children, Youth, and Families (DCYF) was created in 2017.
 In 2018 the DCYF assumed responsibility over child welfare and early learning functions previously held by the Department of Social and Health Services (DSHS) and the Department of Early Learning.
-On July 1, 2019, the DCYF assumed responsibility over juvenile justice programs currently administered by the DSHS.
+On July 1, 2019, the DCYF assumed responsibility over juvenile justice programs previously administered by the DSHS.

 The Oversight Board for the DCYF (Oversight Board) was created in 2017, along with the creation of the DCYF.
 The Oversight Board held its first meetings in 2018.
 The Oversight Board is authorized for the purpose of monitoring and ensuring that the DCYF achieves certain outcomes and complies with policies and rules.